Alxyzs/Rezervasyon_Uygulamasi_API_Entegrasyonlu/README.md

 ## 🔐 Authentication

-- JWT Bearer Token is used for authentication
+This system uses **JWT Bearer Token authentication**:

-- Users must login to receive token
+- Users must log in to receive a token
-- Token is required for all protected endpoints
+- The token is required for all protected endpoints
-- `[Authorize]` attribute secures API controllers
+- API endpoints are secured using `[Authorize]` attribute
+- Token is validated on every request

 ---

 ## 💡 Key Learnings

-- Building RESTful APIs with .NET
+- Designing real-world REST APIs
-- Layered architecture design principles
+- Implementing layered architecture in .NET
-- JWT authentication flow
+- Managing authentication with JWT
-- WinForms + API integration
+- Integrating WinForms with Web APIs
-- EF Core and Dapper hybrid usage
+- Combining EF Core and Dapper effectively
-- Real-world backend system structure
+- Building scalable backend systems

 ---

 ## 📌 Notes

-This project simulates a real-world reservation system architecture used in enterprise applications.
+This project is designed as a real-world simulation of an enterprise reservation system.

-Future improvements may include:
+Potential future improvements:
-- Role-based authorization
+- Role-based access control
 - SignalR real-time updates
 - Advanced logging dashboard
-- Modern UI redesign (WPF/Web frontend)
+- Modern UI redesign (WPF or web frontend)

 ---

 ## 🧠 Summary

-This system demonstrates a full-stack .NET architecture combining:
+This project demonstrates a full-stack .NET ecosystem:

-**API + Database + Desktop Client + Authentication + Logging**
+**Web API + Database + Desktop Client + Authentication + Logging**